arhumsavera/theeye/README.md

 * Based on provided test data we can have multiple events for the same session ID and timestamp

-To avoid over engineering, The `FailedEvent` table simply stores the incoming failed request along with information related to the time of arrival ("for cases like incorrect timestamps") and list's of missing fields that are expected.
+To avoid over-engineering, The `FailedEvent` table simply stores the incoming failed request along with information related to the time of arrival ("for cases like incorrect timestamps") and list's of missing fields that are expected.
 Another option would be to either use just one table for both and mark them as failed|success but for our first version it adds complexity in retrieval.
 Similarly, if we wanted to store all fields individually, both Event and FailedEvent could inherit from a base model and have different rules for validation.

 Some simple validation functions are included to demonstrate how variable payload validation can be extended for different types.
 Right now, as a simple example we just assume to always have a fixed set of fields for some chosen events and check the incoming payload's content accordingly.